Kevinisagirl/d3_geographic_tutorial/README.md

 ## Part 2: Changing out the Data

 Last week, we created a .csv with airport origins, destinations, and counts.
-(We've include this csv... or maybe not.)
 Replace the flights-airport_all.csv with this csv in the code.

 Advanced: